Skip to Content

 If you want nightlife, Akumal’s not the place.
 Head in either direction to Playa or Tulum.

-But it’s the perfect spot for a slower-paced vacation and is also excellent for families.
+But it is the perfect spot for a slower-paced vacation and is also excellent for families.

 Once you’ve enjoyed the tourist attractions on tap further north in the state of Quintana Roo (northeast side of the Yucatan Peninsula), head south to Bacalar for a more chilled-out experience.

-Boat tours of the lake take you to beautiful cenotes and hidden islands, and in a few locations you can jump off straight into the water.
+Boat tours of the lake take you to beautiful cenotes and hidden islands, and in a few places, you can jump off straight into the water.

 Swinging in a hammock over the water is famously pleasurable too.